Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Constant-Factor Approximations for SSC

 \begin{lemma} Consider any instance $I'$, any $i\in\{1,\dots,B-1\}$, and any $h \in \CB{\Fail, \Succ, 1,\dots,k}$ such that $I^\GenRR_{\tau_1'}=I'\wedge f(x)=i\wedge\PhaseTwoActive{h}'$ with nonzero probability.
 Then we have

 \end{lemma}

 \begin{proof} First note that

 where $\OPT'$ denotes the optimal strategy for $I'$ conditioned on $I^\GenRR_{\tau_1'}=I'\wedge f(x)=i$.
-The inequality holds because, given that $I'$ is a sub-instance of $I$, any algorithm for $I$ can be run on $I'$.
-Here, all tests, in particular those that appear in $I$ but not in $I'$, are evaluated (in a possibly correlated way) according to their success probabilities conditional on $I^\GenRR_{\tau_1'}=I'\wedge f(x)=i$.
-This leads to a realization-wise non-increased cost on $I'$ compared to $I$ because the costs of the additional tests not appearing in $I'$ can be ignored.
+Note that, while $\cost(\OPT',I')$ does not refer to $I$, the condition $I^\GenRR_{\tau_1'}=I'$ (which includes $I$) is necessary because $f(x)=i$ refers to $I$.
+The inequality holds because, given that $I'$ is a sub-instance of $I$, any algorithm for $I$, in particular $\OPT$, induces an algorithm for $I'$.
+Here, all tests, in particular those that appear in $I$ but not in $I'$, are evaluated according to their success probabilities conditional on $I^\GenRR_{\tau_1'}=I'\wedge f(x)=i$.
+Note that this condition may introduce (unproblematic) correlations between the successes of these tests not in $I'$.
+This transformation leads to a realization-wise non-increased cost caused by the new algorithm on $I'$ compared to the original algorithm on $I$ because the costs of the additional tests not appearing in $I'$ are ignored.

 Next observe that $I^\GenRR_{\tau_1'}$ does not contain tests that $\GenRR$ conducts in phase $1$.
 Consequently, the condition $I^\GenRR_{\tau_1'}=I'$ does \emph{not} refer to the tests contained in $I'$ and, conditioned on $I^\GenRR_{\tau_1'}=I'$, any test $j$ that appears in $I'$ is still successful independently with probability $p_j$.
 Therefore, according to Lemma~\ref{lemm:smithproperty}, $\ALG_{s'}$ is the optimal algorithm for $I'$ under the additional condition that $f(x)=i$: